Merchant API: before you start

 For more information on how cancelations are processed on ChannelEngine, check out the ChannelEngine: cancelations article.

 A return takes place when a buyer sends a product back to your store or warehouse.
 A refund involves giving the buyer their money back.

-For information on what channels support each kind of return, check out the ChannelEngine: what channel supports what features? article.
+For information on which type of return is supported by each marketplace, check out the ChannelEngine: what channel supports what features? article.

 Bundles, or product bundles, are offers that consist of two or more related products.
 Bundling products is a popular way to generate sales and reduce decision-making pressure.

 To sell a bundle on marketplaces, you can manually combine two or more products on ChannelEngine.
 E.g.: an inkjet printer with additional ink cartridges.

 Bundles need their own GTIN, name, and Merchant product number – as they are exported to marketplaces as a different product.